 b) Key in your credentials/VAT number.

-c) View your status and update if necessary.
+c) View your status and update it if necessary.

 - The email address provided upon registration